AntonMuzhytskyi/BullNote/README.md

 ### Building a Release APK
 - Configure the signing settings in `app/build.gradle` (see `signingConfigs`).
 - Run `./gradlew assembleRelease` to generate a signed APK.

-## Future Enhancements
-- Search functionality for quick note retrieval.
-- Rich text editing for notes.
-- Custom themes and dark mode support.

 ## About Me
 I’m a dedicated Android developer with a strong foundation in Java, Android SDK, and modern app architecture.
-Through AMNotes, I’ve honed my skills in security, UI/UX design, and performance optimization.
+Through BullNote, I’ve honed my skills in security, UI/UX design, and performance optimization.
 I’m eager to bring my expertise to innovative projects and collaborate with teams that value clean code and user-focused solutions.

-Feel free to explore
+Feel free to contact me to discuss potential opportunities or explore the code!